-A landowner in Wedderburn is seeking development approval to build a house on their 2ha property.
-The property is located in the Wedderburn KMP, and as such the area is known to be 'core koala habitat', therefore the applicant is required to complete a VAR.
+A landowner in Wedderburn is seeking DA approval to build a house on their 2ha property.
+The property is located in an area identified as 'potential koala habitat', and the applicant is required to submit a KAAR to support their DA.

-The VAR confirms that there are 37 PKFTs on the property.
-The applicant proposes to remove eight PKFTs in order to build their house.
-However, the proposed removal of this number of trees means that the DA is classified as non-complying development under the CKPoM - and the applicant would be required to submit their DA to the KMC for special consideration.
+There are found to be 37 (P)KFTs and shelter trees on the property.
+The applicant proposes to remove eight of these in order to build their house.
+However, the proposed removal of this number of trees means that the DA is classified as non-complying development under the CKPOM - and the applicant would be required to submit their DA to the KMC for special consideration.

-The applicant decides to review their application, and in doing so to design their development to reduce the impacts to PKFTs.
+The applicant decides to review their application, and in doing so to re-design their development to reduce the impacts to (P)KFTs and shelter trees.
 The applicant manages to reduce the proposed number of trees to be removed down to four trees, comprising three PKFTs, and one shelter tree.
-The proposed development now meets the definition requirements of minor development.
+The proposed development now meets the definition requirements of 'Minor development'.

-The applicant is required to compensate for the loss of PKFTS and shelter trees under the plan, and has the option of either:
+The applicant is required to compensate for the loss of (P) KFTS and shelter trees under the plan, and has the option of either:

-- 1. Offsetting the loss of four PKFT/ shelter trees at the appropriate offset ratio outlined in 7.2(iii) and planting the required number of replacement trees on site:
+- 1. Offsetting the loss of the four trees at the offset ratio outlined in 7.2(iii) and planting the required number of replacement trees on site:

 - 2 x Medium (DBH: 153, 275mm) @ 1:15

 - 1 x Large (DBH: 560mm) @ 1:20

 - 1 x Small (DBH: 93mm) @ 1:10

-Requiring the planting of 60 replacement trees on site, comprising both PKFTs and shelter trees.
+Requiring the planting of 60 replacement trees on site, comprising a combination of (P)KFTs and shelter trees.